Elestriel/Corsair-RGB-Keyboard-Spectrograph/README.md

 #Keyboard Spectrograph for Corsair RGB series keyboards and mice.

+#Note
+Please note that this is **not** the similar, but far more advanced Corsair Effects Engine.
+This code is pretty much archaic at this point, and is only here for reference.

 #Summary
 This application is made to run in the place of the Corsair Utility Engine.
 It provides several effects that are not available through CUE, such as a spectrograph for audio playing through the computer or from input devices, randomized lighting, reactive lighting effects, idle/away timer with profile switching, and other features.
 It is still in active development, and there are many new features on the way!